browserengineering/book/book/browsersandweb.md

 Such lofty goals!
 How does the browser deliver on them?
 It's a fascinating and fun journey.
 That's what this book is about.
-But first let's dig deeper into the thoughts raised here: how the web functions, where the web came from, and the role browsers play in the web and computing.
+But first let's dig deeper into the thoughts raised here: how the web works, where the web came from, and the role browsers play in the web and computing.

 Explaining the black box